NSinopoli/VisualPHPUnit/README.rst

 2. Open config.php with your favorite editor.
     a.
 Change PHPUNIT_INSTALL so that it points to the directory where PHPUnit is installed.
     b.
 Update TEST_DIRECTORY so that it points to the root directory where your unit tests are stored.
+    c. (optional) Change PEAR_INSTALL so that it points to the directory where PEAR is installed.
 3. Point your browser to the location where you installed VisualPHPUnit!

 Configuration (optional)